Calculatorbudy Official Logo

 The Mathematics Behind Discounts

-Understanding the math allows you to perform quick estimates even when you don't have a calculator handy.
-There are two primary ways to calculate a discount: the "Savings Method" and the "Direct Method."
+Understanding the basic math allows you to perform quick estimates even when you don't have our calculator readily available, similar to using a percentage calculator for quick calculations.
+There are two straightforward ways to figure out a discount: calculating the savings first, or calculating the final cost directly.

 Method 1: The Savings Method

-This method calculates how much money is being taken off the price first.
+This method calculates exactly how much money is being removed from the price tag.

 Example: Calculating 20% off of $80.